Solid-state relay

 They are generally used in systems where PLCs or microcontrollers cannot provide the required power management capability.

-The hybrid solid state relay uses an optocoupler along with conventional thyristor technology to provide higher isolation and current ratings.
+The hybrid solid-state relay uses an optocoupler alongside conventional thyristor technology to provide higher insulation and current ratings.

 • Optoelectronic solid-state relays :